Punity122333/Punity122333/README.md

 I go by (he/him)

-I am a full-stack developer, game developer, 3D modeler, graphic artist, engineer, and a high-school student and computer/ML enthusiast from India.
+I am a full-stack developer, game developer, 3D modeler, graphic artist, robotics enthusiast, and a high-school student and computer/ML enthusiast from India.
 I'm also an avid cuber :)

 ## Skills